yamamushi/EscapingEden/ui/README.md

     - You can write to the window content, and it will be drawn as is.
 This accepts string input.
     - You can draw to the PointMap, and it will be drawn to the grid of points.
     - DO NOT mix the two, or your content will be overwritten.
+(Deprecated, this is now possible again)
     - Drawing to the PointMap has no bounds checking, so you must ensure that you are drawing to the correct area.
+(Again, deprecated)